zerotier/ZeroTierNAS/asustor/README.md

 ## Building package from source

-For those of you who do not trust pre-built packages or found this repo in the year 2077 here are rough instructions for how to build it yourself.
+For those of you who do not trust pre-built packages or found this repo in the year 2077, here are rough instructions for how to build the APK yourself.
 These instructions were last tested on Ubuntu Server with python 2.7 installed.

 1) Cross-compile ZeroTier using ASUStor's own toolchain (available here: [developer.asustor.com](developer.asustor.com)) or by statically linking against a compatible standard library.
 For reference, we build and distribute the raw statically-linked artifacts here: [download.zerotier.com/dist/static-binaries/](https://download.zerotier.com/dist/static-binaries/)
 2) Place the resultant binaries in the `zerotier/bin` package directory and name them according to their target architecture (our `zerotier/CONTROL/post-install.sh` script will look for these specific names during install and use the correct one automatically.):